Travel Without Plastic is a small team with BIG ambitions.....

 Concerns over health and safety

 Concerns of the true environmental impact of the alternatives

 Not knowing how to communicate the changes to customers

 It could make extra work for staff

-This is when I realised that each hotel could make a difference.
-We created 'Let's Reduce Single-Use', a Toolkit to help hotels and accommodation providers reduce or eliminate single-use plastics whilst answering all of their concerns and providing realistic, practical, affordable recommendations.
+The'Let's Reduce Single-Use' Toolkit helps hotels and accommodation providers reduce or eliminate single-use plastics whilst answering all of their concerns and providing realistic, practical, affordable recommendations.